-- there must be an Event to look up the caller in Zendesk
+- there must be an Automation to look up the caller in Zendesk

-- a 'Create ticket' Event must fire for each inbound call
+- a 'Create ticket' Automation must run for each inbound call

 - all inbound calls must be tagged to identify them

 We will go through these steps in the first part of this guide, then use the data to create a report in the second.
-If you already have Events performing look-ups and adding tags for inbound, feel free to skip to part 2.
-You can check your Events setup at 'My Settings' > 'Events'.
+If you already have Automations performing look-ups and adding tags for inbound, feel free to skip to part 2.
+You can check your Automations setup at Integrated processes > Global automations.

-First, let's get our look-up Event finding caller records in the relevant Zendesk account.
-If you do not already have a look-up Event in 'My Settings' > 'Events' (you can see an Event's type in the 'Action' column), create one by clicking on 'Add Event Trigger'.
+First, let's get our look-up Automation finding caller records in the relevant Zendesk account.
+If you do not already have a look-up Automation (you can see an Event type in the 'Action' column), create one by clicking on 'Add'.

-The following screenshot shows the key settings required for this Event type:
+The following screenshot shows the key settings required for this Automation:

-This is a very simple Event type.
-After ensuring that it has a suitably descriptive name, the key settings are that it happens when an inbound call arrives ('Event' = 'Inbound Call') and that the 'Action' is set to 'Lookup enduser' from the dropdown menu.
+This is a very simple Automation.
+After ensuring that it has a suitably descriptive name, the key settings are that it happens when an inbound call arrives ('Event' = 'Inbound Call') and that the 'Action' is set to 'enduser.lookup babelforce' from the dropdown menu.

 This should bring up more options further down the page.
-The trigger for this Event should be set to the default 'Always', as we want this look-up to be performed for every call.
+The Trigger for this Automation should be set to the default 'Always', as we want this look-up to be performed for every call.
 Then, the only other option is to choose which Zendesk account you want this action to be performed in.

-Now we need to configure the Event which will create our Zendesk tickets.
-The settings for this are also similar.
-The key thing to watch out for here is the 'Tags' tab at the bottom.
+Now we need to configure the Automation which will create our Zendesk tickets.
+The settings for this are similar.
+The key thing to watch out for here is the field 'Tags' at the bottom.
 You must ensure that there is a suitable tag in this field which will help us to identify tickets for inbound calls (in our example we have chosen "call_inbound"):

 But now we need to assign this end-user in Zendesk as the ticket Requester.
 The Requester is what will be used when we come to create our report, as Gooddata will use Zendesk-specific attributes to formulate our metric.

-Once these Events have been configured properly, calls will deliver tagged tickets to your Zendesk account, creating tickets tagged with something like "call_inbound" and with the caller as the Requester.
+Once these Automations have been configured properly, calls will deliver tagged tickets to your Zendesk account, creating tickets tagged with something like "call_inbound" and with the caller as the Requester.